Safety Index Synthesis with State-dependent Control Space: Theoretical Results

 For $0\leq m < n$, assume $\exists t_m \rightarrow x(t_m) \in \cX_m(\phi_n)$.
 By \Cref{lma:FIPS}, $\cX_m(\phi_n)$ is invariant.
 Hence $\forall t\in[t_m,\infty)$, $\phi_j(t) \leq 0$ for $j=n-m,\dots,n$.
 If $\phi_{n-m-1}(t_m)\leq 0$, then take $t_{m+1} = t_m$ and we have $x(t_{m+1}) = x(t_m)\in \cX_{m+1}(\phi_n)$.
 If $\phi_{n-m-1}(t_m) > 0$, recall $\forall t\geq t_m$, $\phi_{n-m}(t) = \phi_{n-m-1}(t) + a_{n-m} \dot{\phi}_{n-m-1}(t) \leq 0$ and $a_{n-m} > 0$.
 Then, $\forall t\geq t_m$, whenever $\phi_{n-m-1}(t)> 0$, we have $\dot{\phi}_{n-m-1}(t) \leq -\frac{1}{a_{n-m}}\phi_{n-m-1}(t) < 0$ making $\phi_{n-m-1}(t)$ strictly decrease when it is positive.
 Hence, $\exists t_{m+1} > t_m \rightarrow \phi_{n-m-1}(t_{m+1}) \leq 0 \rightarrow x(t_{m+1})\in\cX_{m+1}(\phi_n)$ which completes the induction.
 It follows that $\exists t_n \in [0,\infty) \rightarrow x(t_n) \in \cX_n(\phi_n) \equiv \cX(\phi_n)$.
 Finally, $x(\tau)\in\cX(\phi_n)$ for $\tau\geq t_n$ since $\cX(\phi_n)$ is invariant by \Cref{thm:FISSA}. \end{proof}

-\begin{remark} Intuitively, we have proved that even when the safe control law only applies constraints on $\phi_n$, all lower order safety indices $\phi_j$ ($j\in[0,n]$) will be reduced to non-positive values in finite-time and stay that way.
-Notably, without FTC, HOCBF \cite{xiao2019control} requires the state to start in the safe set, while our approach allows unsafe initial states due to FTC. \end{remark}
+\begin{remark} We proved that by applying constraints on only $\phi_n$, all lower order safety indices $\phi_j$ ($j\in[0,n]$) will reduce to non-positive values in finite-time and stay that way.
+HOCBF (no FTC) \cite{xiao2019control} requires the state to start in the safe set, while our approach allows unsafe initial states. \revcolor{ Besides, at the safety boundary $\phi=0$, our approach enforces a strict decrease of $\phi$, while HOCBF only requires $\dot{\phi} \leq 0$, allowing the system to stay on the boundary.
+Hence, our approach leads to a more restrictive safety behavior than HOCBF. } \end{remark}

 We then present the main theory of this paper as follows: \begin{theorem}[Feasibility of Nonlinear Programming] Suppose we are given an $n+1^\mathrm{th}$ order differentiable function $\phi_0$.
 Let $\theta^*=[k^*_1,\dots,k^*_n],\{\bp^*_i\}_{i=1,\dots,2^{N_u}}$ be the solution to \Cref{problem:nonlinear}, then the feasible control law $c_{\phi_{\theta^*}}$ in \Cref{def:feasible_control_law} achieves both forward invariance within the safe set $\cX(\phi_n)$ and finite-time convergence to the safe set $\cX(\phi_n)$. \end{theorem}